-Pupils are required to study all three sciences, biology, chemistry and physics at GCSE, All pupils follow the same science programme in Year 10 and at the end of Year 10 a decision is made regarding the most appropriate qualification for pupils to study in Year 11.
+Pupils are required to study all three sciences, Biology, Chemistry and Physics at GCSE.
+All pupils follow the same science programme in Year 10 and at the end of Year 10 a decision is made regarding the most appropriate qualification for pupils to study in Year 11.

-- Triple Science IGCSE: Pupils study all the course content of the indivdual biology, chemistry and physics GCSE that can be found on pages 12 to 14 - Double Science IGCSE: Pupils will study two thirds of the content of the indivdual biology, chemistry and physics courses - Single Science IGCSE: Pupils will study a third of the content of the indivdual biology, chemistry and physics courses.
+- Triple Science IGCSE: Pupils study all the course content of the individual Biology, Chemistry and Physics GCSE that can be found on pages 12 to 14 - Physics courses - Single Science IGCSE: Pupils will study a third of the content of the individual Biology, Chemistry and Physics courses.

-- Triple Science IGCSE: Pupils sit three 120 minute papers (Paper 1 110 marks) one in each of the subjects biology, chemistry and physics AND three 75 minute exams (Paper 2 70 marks) one in each of the subjects biology, chemistry and physics.
-Six exams in total for 3 IGCSEs (one in each individual subject). - Double Science IGCSE: Pupils will sit three 120 minute exams (Paper 1 - 110 marks), one in each of the subjects -biology, chemistry and physics.
+- Triple Science IGCSE: Pupils sit three 120 minute papers (Paper 1 110 marks) one in each of the - Double Science IGCSE: Pupils will sit three 120 minute exams (Paper 1 110 marks), one in each of the subjects -biology, chemistry and physics.
 The scores from all three are combined for two grades. - Single Science IGCSE: Pupils will sit three 70 minutes exams (60 marks), one in each of the subjects biology, chemistry and physics.
 The scores from all three are combined for one grade.

 Route Number of IGCSE qualifications Number of exams Content covered within the biology, chemistry and physics specifications

 Triple Science 3 6 All

 Double Science 2 3 Two Thirds

-Single Science 3 Third
+Single Science I 3 Third